iridakos/stup/README.md

 $ stup show today -r "pull-requests"
 ```

-### Editing notes of a specific date
+### Edit notes

-To edit notes added in a specific date use the `edit` command as below:
+To manually edit notes added in a specific date use the `edit` command as below:

 ```bash
 stup edit @|--at|-@ <when> -r|--repository "<repository-name>"